jcborders/borders_site/content/author/admin/_index.md

 +++

-James Borders is a speech pathologist specializing in swallowing and voice disorders.
-He currently works in both inpatient and outpatient roles at Boston Medical Center, and participates in research aimed at improving outcomes for patients with swallowing and voice disorders.
+James Borders is a doctoral student in the [Laboratory for the Study of Upper Airway Dysfunction] (https://www.tc.columbia.edu/uadlab/) at Teacher's College under the mentorship of Michelle Troche.
+James is a clinically trained speech pathologist specializing in swallowing and cough dysfunction and rehabilitation.